mkuzmik/distributed-key-value-store/README.md

 - `./start.sh --port 1000`  -> creates one node on port 1000
 - `./start.sh --nodes 2 -port 1000`  -> creates two nodes on port 1000 and 1001
 - `./start.sh -n 2 -p 1000`  -> same as above (shortened parameter names)
+- `./start.sh -n 5 -replication 2`  -> five nodes with replication-factor as two (each key-value pair is stored on two nodes)

 ### Start app manually (better for debugging cases)